Greek Salad Dressing (Greek Vinaigrette)

 Greek Vinaigrette Dressing

-I like to make homemade dressings because I know what is in it, I don’t have to worry about preservatives or fillers that they tend to put in the bottled dressings.
+I like to make homemade dressings because I know what’s in them and they taste better in my opinion.
+And I don’t have to worry about any extra “stuff” that they put in the bottled dressings.

 Garlic – Fresh is best just be sure to mince it fine.
 No one likes big chunks of garlic.

-Lemon Juice – Fresh is best but bottle will work in a pinch.
-You can even try it with lime juice if you like!
+Lemon juice – Fresh or bottled lemon juice will work.
+Try it with lime juice if you like!

 I always lean toward an Extra Virgin Olive Oil for my homemade vinaigrette dressings.
 This will have the most pure olive flavor and be the least processing so you get the first run of the process.